.

 If you need help losing weight and building a plan that will work for you, this is what we live for!

-When you join MyBodyTutor, you'll get practical, real-life support from coaches who have gone through the same struggles you have.
+When you join MyBodyTutor, you'll get practical, real-life support from weight loss and nutrition coaches who have gone through the same struggles you have.

 Weight Loss Tips That Actually Make a Difference